HiPERCAM/hipercam/docs/photometry.rst

 tilt leading to a FWHM that varies with position, then optimal photometry can suffer from systematic errors that make things worse.
 As usual, such problems manifest themselves most on bright targets, so one should not simply choose 'optimal' over 'normal' by default.
+(I use 'normal' most of the time.)